 Cold Laser Therapy for Speedy Healing from Numerous Conditions

 Pain in the hands or feet can be agonizing and can destroy your quality of life.
-Certain conditions predispose you to neuropathy: diabetes, chemo therapy, alcohol abuse, vitamin deficiencies, and some infections, and vascular or nerve problems.
+Certain conditions predispose you to neuropathy: diabetes, chemotherapy, alcohol abuse, vitamin deficiencies, some infections, vascular or nerve problems, among others.
 Our treatment is unique and very effective.
 We use a combination of infrared light and vibration therapies along with a nutritional protocol to get you standing on both feet and living your life again.

 Migraine suffers have usually tried all sorts of medication in an attempt to manage their often excruciating symptoms.
 What they likely don’t know is that drug-free chiropractic adjustments can be more effective.
 If you’re a migraine sufferer in the Bay Area, make an appointment with Dr. Harris Meyer of Body Focus Health Center, located in the Financial District of San Francisco, California, and see for yourself.